 For example, Rolls-Royce’s most recent engine, the Trent XWB that powers the new Airbus A350, is marketed as “the world’s most efficient large aero-engine”.
 Airbus claims the engine will help the A350 to achieve “25% lower operating costs, fuel burn and CO₂ emissions when compared with previous-generation aircraft”.

 The next generation of Rolls-Royce engine, the UltraFanTM, will offer a further 20% to 25% reduction in fuel consumption and CO₂ emissions and is due to enter into service in 2025.

 But it’s worth remembering that aviation currently contributes only 2% to 3% of global CO₂ emissions.
 This compares to about 30% to 35% for the whole transport sector, and another 30% to 35% for electricity generation.

-The number of air passengers is expected to double over the next two decades but so are total emissions so this is unlikely to make aviation a bigger part of the problem.
+According to IATA, the number of air passengers is expected to double over the next two decades but so are total emissions so this is unlikely to make aviation a bigger part of the problem.
 Reducing aviation emissions by 20% per generation of aircraft probably might not a sustainable improvement.
 But if hybrid aircraft are made a reality then flying really could become even less of a contributor to total emissions than it is today.